Public home prices decline after rising in previous quarter

 In addition, secondary market sellers also face stiff competition from developers who are continuing to launch projects at attractive prices and incentives.
 As such, buyers will have more options – they will only commit if they perceive the property to be a good value proposition.

 This may put a fair bit of pressure on sellers in the resale market, who may have to lower prices in order to make a sale.

 Notwithstanding the expected improvement in buying volume which is in line with more upcoming new launches in the pipeline, there seems to be little respite for the private residential property market at least in the short term.
 This is due to the continued enforcement of the property measures as well as interest rate increases and a large oncoming supply of homes.
 As such, Mr Ismail predicts that a buyer’s market is expected to persist until the end of the year.

 “We expect prices to remain relatively stable with a bit of downward pressure in 2016.
 Developers will continue to adjust launch prices to match the current inertia in the market, but will not drop prices too much due to the high price in which they have secured the land.
 Similarly, resale prices will take cue from the primary market in a bid to attract buyers”, said Mr Ismail.

 In view of these downside pressures, prices of private residential properties are projected to remain on a path of moderation.
 Furthermore, developers’ land bid strategies are expected to remain measured in the highly regulated residential property market, allowing them more flexibility in adjusting prices to encourage home purchases.

-Mr Ismail concludes: “under such an environment, we expect price weakness to persist in 2016, with possible contraction of about 3 per cent – the lowest in the last 3 years.”
+Mr Ismail concludes: “under such an environment, we expect price weakness to persist in 2016, with possible contraction of about 3 per cent.”